 The Danish System of Judging does not compare one person’s work to another.
 The evaluation is made against a project standard.
 The judge evaluates whether the requirements have been met.
 Stickers/Ribbons are awarded according to the degree that the member’s project meet the standards.
 A participation ribbon may be awarded to an exhibitor whose work fulfills the minimum qualifications.

-”Excellent” Blue Ribbon/Sticker Award Exhibits that rank “Excellent meet the standards and fit well within the ability of most of the exhibitors.”
+”Excellent” Blue Ribbon/Sticker Award: Exhibits that rank “Excellent meet the standards and fit well within the ability of most of the exhibitors.”
 Blue indicates that the exhibit meets or exceeds product standards and meets exhibit requirements; overall, the work is of high quality—Excellent.
-Excellent does no indicate perfection, but indicates a high degree of achievement toward the elements in the standards for the exhibits.
+Excellent does not indicate perfection, but indicates a high degree of achievement toward the elements in the standards for the exhibits.